iPhone : my favorite navigation apps

 People often ask me advice on navigation apps for iPhone.
-To choose ?
+Which ones to choose ?
 Here is a selection, of course not exhaustive.
-These are the ones I kept, après en avoir testé et « poubellisé » plus d’une, and I use routinely.
-You will find the first key : iNavX up to AyeTides obviously, then necessary, finally additional.
-Follow the guide…
+These are the ones I kept, after having tested and “trashed” more than one, and that I use fluently.
+You will first find the essentials : iNavX and AyeTides Of course, then the essentials, finally the complementary.
+Follow your guide…

 iNavX

-Only one nautical application for access to hundreds of charts covering the world : Navionics Gold , NOAA raster charts, CHS Canada, Discovery Hiking maps and other, can be purchased separately from the website X-Traverse.com.
+Only one nautical application for access to hundreds of charts covering the world : Navionics Gold , NOAA raster charts, CHS Canada, Discovery hiking maps and more, can be purchased separately from the X-Traverse.com website.

-With iNavX you can use the geolocation provided with the iPhone (GPS, cellular) to track your location in real time on the chart.
+With iNavX you can use the geolocation provided with the iPhone (GPS, cellular) to track your position in real time on the nautical chart.
 Using the WiFi connection of the iPhone or iPod Touch, iNavX becomes repeater of shipping software that supports NMEA data exchange through TCP / IP as MacENC, GPSGate or MaxSea.
-This includes data from GPS, receivers / AIS transponders, instruments (Sounder, Log Speedometer, wind transducer, autopilot, etc,). iNavX supports the management of waypoints, routes, tracks, queries and display grib weather files on the chart.
-The software allows sending tracks and waypoints by mail without leaving the application.
+This includes GPS data, AIS receivers/transponders, Instruments (Sounder, Log Speedometer, wind transducer, Autopilot, etc,). iNavX supports waypoint management, routes, tracks, Queries and display of Grib weather files on the nautical chart.
+The software allows the sending of tracks and waypoints by email without leaving the application.

 AyeTides

-This application provides hours and heights of tides and currents for more than 9900 stations, more than 180 stations in France, until year 2100.
-Search closest stations (geolocation enabled), geographical search, alphabetical search, etc,.
-Storing favorite stations.
+This application provides hours and heights of tides and currents for more than 9900 stations, of which more than 180 stations in France, until year 2100.
+Search for the nearest stations (Geolocation enabled), geographical search, alphabetical search, etc,.
+Remembering favorite stations.

 The tides data are displayed in text format as iPhone is handed portrait position, and graphically in landscape position.
-Hours of sunrise and sunset and moon, moonphase, display stations in Google Maps.
-Automatic local times and heights of units depending on country of location of stations (meters high, feet, fathoms).
+Sunrise and sunset and moon times, Moon phases, station display in Google Maps.
+Automatic management of local times and height units according to the countries where the stations are located (meters high, feet, Fathoms).

-AyeTides, once installed, can be called directly from iNavX to provide the stations closest to the ship's position.
+AyeTides, Once installed, can be called directly from iNavX to provide the stations closest to the vessel's position.

 Maps & Google Earth

-Needless to submit the application Maps provided in the OS 3.0 in iPone.
-It allows me to switch the map charting the land keeping my GPS location on the rare occasions when I moved into an amphibious vehicle !
-Joking aside, I often positioned trademarks of interesting places in plans not to overload iNavX too many waypoints.
+No need to introduce the application Maps provided in the OS system 3.0 in iPone.
+It allows me to switch from nautical cartography to land map while keeping my GPS position on the rare occasions when I travel in an amphibious vehicle !
+Joking aside, I often position brands of interesting places in Maps so as not to overload iNavX with too many waypoints.

 Google Earth allows me to explore the planet in advance.
 It can also be used to view the positions and tracks sent by mail by friends yachtsmen using iNavX or MacENC.
-Very useful sometimes to find out a bay, a safety anchorage shown on the chart, However, when image resolution is sufficient.
+Very useful sometimes to find out a bay, a safety anchorage shown on the chart, when the image definition is sufficient.

 Traveling Companion